m-barthelemy/vpn-webauth/README.md

 - Since the web authentication has to happen before connecting to the VPN, is probably needs to be hosted in a less protected part of your environment.
 - There is currently no way to reset a user account if they have lost or changed their 2FA device.
 However, all you need to do is manually delete the User record in the database (`DELETE FROM users WHERE email='user@domain.tld'`).
 - Strongswan blocks during the call to the `ext-auth` plugin.
 Since checking the user web authentication against this app is fast, this shouldn't be an issue, unless you have a high number of users connecting almost simultaneously.
-- There is currently no limit on how many attempts a user can make at entering a 2FA code.
+- There is currently no limit on how many attempts a user can make at entering a 2FA OTP code or using a Webauthn device.

  ## Setup
  ### Build